 The goal of FEMA, which is part of the U.S. Department of Homeland Security (as of 2003), is to “plan, prepare and mitigate” before, during, and after manmade and natural disasters and acts of terrorism.
 FEMA provides disaster survivor assistance and has a number of tools, teams, and public assistance programs to help during response and recovery operations.

 It is the mission of FEMA to support the citizens and first responders by ensuring that the country works together to “prepare for, protect against, respond to, recover from, and mitigate the effects of all disasters.”
+It’s a big organization with a big job to do, so you can be sure the organization has a deep bench of experts with a lot of experience on top of advanced degrees in emergency management.

 The History of FEMA